Túpac Amaru II: Rebellion

-During a stage of his rebellion, Tupac Amaru II was able to convince the Quechua speakers to join him.
+During a stage of his rebellion, Túpac Amaru II was able to convince the Quechua speakers to join him.
 Therefore, under his command, the Quechua speakers fought alongside him with Aymara-speaking rebels from Puno on Lake Titicaca and on the Bolivian side of the lake.
 Unfortunately, the alliance did not last that long and this led the Aymara leader, Túpac Katari, to lead his army alone which ultimately led to his capture in October 1781.
 His partner and female commander, Bartola Sisa, took control after his capture and lead an astonishing number of 2,000 soldiers for several months.
 Soon after that in early 1782, the Spanish military defeated the rebels in Peru and Bolivia.
 According to modern sources, out of the 73 leaders, 32 were women, who were all executed privately.

 On November 18, 1780, Cusco dispatched over 1,300 Spanish and Native loyalist troops.
 The two opposing forces clashed in the town of Sangarará.
 It was an absolute victory for Amaru II and his Native rebels; all 578 Spanish soldiers were killed and the rebels took possession of their weapons and supplies.
 The victory however, also came with a price.
 The battle revealed that Amaru II was unable to fully control his rebel followers, as they viciously slaughtered without direct orders.
 Reports of such violence and the rebels' insistence on the death of Spaniards eliminated any chances for support by the Criollo class.
 The victory achieved at Sangarará would be followed by a string of defeats.
 The gravest defeat came in Amaru II's failure to capture Cuzco, where his 40,000–60,000 indigenous followers were repelled by the fortified town consisting of a combined force of loyalist Native troops and reinforcements from Lima.
 "After being repelled from the capital of the ancient Inca empire and intellectual hub of colonial Peru" Amaru and his men marched through the countryside attempting to recruit any native to his cause, in doing so bolstering his forces.
 Amaru II's army was surrounded between Tinta and Sangarara and he was betrayed by two of his officers, Colonel Ventura Landaeta and Captain Francisco Cruz, which led to his capture.
 When his captors attempted to procure the names of his rebel accomplices from him in exchange for promises, Amaru II scornfully replied "There are no accomplices here other than you and I. You as oppressor, I as liberator, deserve to die."